Delete search term

 Prof. André Fringer and Prof. Veronika Waldboth, Co-Heads of the Master's degree programme in Nursing and Co-Heads of the Research Unit for Nursing

-The Master of Science in Nursing prepares you for the diverse role of an Advanced Practice Nurse (APN) and opens up a wide range of career opportunities in practice, management, teaching and research.
+The Master of Science in Nursing prepares you for the diverse role of an Advanced Practice Nurse (APN).
+It opens new career opportunities in practice, management, teaching and research.

 Five reasons for doing a Master’s degree programme at ZHAW